F1ATB/Remote-SDR/README.md

 Release v2.3 improves the beacons tracking of QO-100.
 As upper and lower beacons now are transmitting CW with an important frequency shift and no more PSK, the tracking algorithm has been updated.

+Release v2.4 introduces the radio processing with a Raspberry Pi 4B.

+Release 2.5 offers the processing of 2 HackRF One (TX and RX) by the Raspberry Pi 4B.

 More on https://f1atb.fr

 Release v2.5s Source code here: